Publication Date: 3/1/1999

 Doris Gove is the author of several children’s books, including My Mother Talks to Trees, One Rainy Night, Red-Spotted Newt, and A Water Snake’s Year.
 She earned an MS and PhD from the University of Tennessee and teaches environmental studies to elementary school children.
 She lives in Tennessee.

 Meet the Illustrator

 Marilynn H. Mallory has illustrated articles and field guides and conducted workshops in naturalist painting for elementary school children and teachers.
 She holds degrees from Tulane University and Florida Atlantic University.
-She lives in Georgia.
+She lives in Colorado.
 You can visit her website here.